The Wanderings of Odysseus in 3D Scenes: Experiment

 About our methods, we use `policy ($\alpha$)' to denote the version with the KLD term weight in Eq.~\eqref{eq:policy_loss}.
 In addition, we use `top $k$' to denote selecting the best $k$ primitives at each tree level, according to the contact score and the distance to the goal.

 \myparagraph{Results and discussions.} As shown in Tab.~\ref{tab:motion_control}, our policy-based methods are superior to `g-CVAE' w.r.t. all metrics, in particular the contact score.
 Between our policy-based methods, we find a lower KLD weight can lead to faster but less plausible motions.
 When exploiting search, the performance consistently improves, and is not sensitive to the value of $k$.
 Fig.~\ref{fig:policy_compare} visualizes their results.
-We find `g-CVAE' cannot keep the body valid, probably because the goals for training can only be from the data but goals for testing are random.
+We find `g-CVAE' cannot keep the body valid, probably because the goals for training can only be from the data, but goals for testing are random.
 On the other hand, `policy (10)' can largely preserve the motion realism while driving the bodies to the goal.
+Note that `top 4' includes sub-optimal motions when calculating the average, so its number is higher than `top 1'.

-Moreover, we visualize how the policy is trained in Fig.\ref{fig:policy_evolving}.
+Moreover, we visualize how the policy is trained in Fig.~\ref{fig:policy_evolving}.
 The initial policy network (at epoch 0) can produce valid goal-agnostic and random motions.
-In the early stage, the policy drives the body to the goal as quickly as possible, ignoring the motion realism.
+In the early stage, the policy drives the body to the goal as quickly as possible, ignoring motion realism.
 With more training epochs, the KLD term in Eq.~\eqref{eq:policy_loss} provides more motion regularization.
 At 500 epochs, the goal-reaching behavior and the motion realism are well balanced.
-With more training epochs, the KLD term decreases furthermore, causing the motions more regularized while ignoring the goals.
+With more training epochs, the KLD term decreases, causing the motions to become more regularized while ignoring the goals.